One Drink Will Kill the Baby

 .
 A survey of U.S. bar workers confirms that most would refuse point blank to serve an alcoholic drink to a visibly pregnant woman, which would make for an interesting lawsuit.
 Ironically, the further along the pregnancy, the less

-danger there is to the unborn child (at least as demonstrated, with a major caveat being that it's harder to find visibly pregnant women who drink significant amounts and hilariously unethical to give them alcohol to see what happens).
+danger there is to the unborn child (at least as demonstrated, with a major caveat being that it's harder to find visibly pregnant women who drink significant amounts and extremely unethical to give them alcohol to see what happens).
 The requirement for pregnant women to abstain from alcohol was based on the existence of Fetal Alcohol Syndrome: basically, the fetus' fragile developing brain cells and structures can be malformed or have development interrupted by prenatal alcoholism, resulting in developmental deficits including but not limited to mental retardation.
-You can witness the damage here◊
+You can witness the damage here.◊

 open/close all folders

-- In a case of Artistic License - Biology, Greyshirt features a girl born with Down Syndrome as a result of her mother boozing while pregnant.
+- In a case of Artistic License – Biology, Greyshirt features a girl born with Down Syndrome as a result of her mother boozing while pregnant.
 Fetal Alcohol Syndrome is one thing, but Down's Syndrome is a genetic condition and has nothing to do with the mother drinking during pregnancy.
+While it's entirely possible a baby could have both the two are in no way equivalent.

 - In the Furry comic Shanda The Panda, the major character Missy is a classic case of being a reasonably functional victim of Fetal Alcohol Syndrome courtesy of her cold-hearted mother, who refused to stop drinking during her pregnancy.